mohanmca/professional_certification/aws-dva-c02/aws_network/3_7_aws_elb_as_anki.md

   * When you create a group, you can specify its minimum, maximum, and desired number of EC2 instances.

 #### AWS EC2 autoscaling - components
-1. Launch configuration  - Creaion of launch configuration (or Lauch template)
+1. Launch configuration  - Creation of launch configuration (or Launch template)
-   1. Lauch template is advanced version of launch configuration
+   1. Launch template is advanced version of launch configuration
 1. Autoscaling Group - Creation of Autoscaling Group
   1. Your group uses a launch configuration as a template for its EC2 instances.
 1. Launch configuration